-And yet, how many of us sit all day?
+Yet, how many of us sit all day?
 How many of us don’t get enough sleep?
-Instead we stay up late on social media, constantly staring at blue light or even filtered light.
-We sit at our desks and say “I’ll incorporate that treadmill desk someday.”
-Well, our habits determine who we are and who we become.
-If you don’t start now, you likely never will.
+Instead we stay up late on social media, constantly staring at a blue light.
+However, changing these daily habits can be crucial to improving our overall health.

-Let’s start this argument with a mere observation from our evolution.
+Let’s start this “sit less and sleep more” discussion with a mere observation from evolution.
 Did we sit for long periods of time?
 It’s possible.
 However, without chairs, we may have just used the ground, which is inherently less comfortable.
 So, it stands to reason that maybe we sat less than we currently do.
-In fact, I’d venture to guess that wasn’t possible until now to sit as much as we currently do.
+In fact, I’d venture to guess that it wasn’t possible, until now, to sit as much as we currently do.

 And yet, how many of us hate sitting in an office all day?
-We placate our unhappiness with rewarding foods and die to get outside.
-That is, until all that junk food has made us not want to do much of anything.
-Then we slowly become diseased.
-Does this sound like a modern day parable?
+We placate our unhappiness with rewarding foods throughout the day and plan of evening activities after work.
+But what happens when all that snacking finally catches up to us?
+It leaves us feeling sluggish and not wanting to do much of anything.

 Before we sat all the time, we had lower rates of obsessive-compulsive disorder, diabetes, obesity, divorce, and a host of other negative societal ills.
-We used to play outside quite a bit as children, and yet now kids sit more than ever indoors and staring at screens.
-Even as adults, to be truly “successful” sometimes you must log 60 hour weeks, looking at a screen and sitting down.
+We used to play outside quite a bit as children, and yet, now kids sit more indoors and staring at screens than ever before.
+Even for adults to be truly “successful” sometimes, they typically log in 60 hour weeks looking at a screens while sitting down.

-What is alarming is that we are currently sitting for more than HALF of our time (while awake)!
-Let’s break that number down into a real day.
-Sleeping for (hopefully) 8 hours – we’ll tackle that soon.
-That leaves us with 16 hours of awake time.
-That means that for over 8 hours per day – we’re sitting.
-So, of the 24 hours in a day, we are lying down, or sitting for…16 hours, or more.
-Does that sound like a good idea?
+It’s alarming to know we are currently sitting more than half the time we’re awake.
+(1) Let’s break that number down into real day numbers.
+Sleeping for 8 hours leaves us with 16 hours of awake time.
+That means for over 8 hours per day, we’re sitting.
+So, of the 24 hours in a day, we’re lying down or sitting for 16 hours or more.

-In fact, researchers found that sitting, simply sitting, made you more likely to die from ANY cause.
-They also noted that breaking up your periods of sitting (taking frequent breaks, moving around, etc.) lowered the risk.
+In fact, researchers found that sitting made you more likely to die from multiple causes.
+(2) They also noted that taking frequent breaks and moving around more frequently lowered this risk.

 We’re All Exhausted

 One needn’t dig far into the research to find alarming statistics about sleep deprivation.
-One study sums it up nicely: “mortality rates were lowest for individuals sleeping 7 or 8 hours per night.”
-This means that if you want to live a long life, one of the best, and most essential things to do is sleep for 8 hours per night.
+One study sums it up nicely, saying: “mortality rates were lowest for individuals sleeping seven or eight hours per night.”
+(4) This means that if you want to live a long life, one of the best and most essential things to do is sleep for eight hours per night.

-The really interesting thing is that sleeping more than this amount also shows detrimental effects.
-Whether this means that subjects were sleeping more because of other health problems, is possible, but not entirely clear.
-What is clear is that 40 million Americans suffer from chronic, long-term sleep disorders, and an additional 20 million experience occasional sleeping problems.
-This is not good.
+However, it’s interesting to note that sleeping more than eight hours shows detrimental effects as well.
+Over 40 million Americans suffer from chronic, long-term sleep disorders, and an additional 20 million experience occasional sleeping problems.
+(5)

 On top of the death risk, sleep loss also helps us to store (and gain) more fat.
-Since sleep loss results in startling metabolic and cardiovascular changes, it makes sense that other problems would crop up, when we don’t get enough ZZZ’s.
-Our hormones also get out of whack, unsurprisingly.
+(6) Since sleep loss results in startling metabolic and cardiovascular changes, it makes sense other problems crop up when we don’t get enough ZZZ’s.
+(7) Hormones are also affected because of this.

-Hopefully I’ve made a strong case for getting off of your butt and sleeping more (I know that sounds contradictory).
 There has never been a time when our lifestyle contradicted more directly with our DNA.
-Conversely, we can see that a healthy lifestyle will help to fend off disease and death.
+Conversely, we can see that a healthy lifestyle will help fend off disease and prolong our lives.

-It is important to understand that there is much science and reason behind simple recommendations like “sitting less” and “getting more sleep.”
-I hope I’ve conveyed that information, as well.
+It’s important to understand there’s plenty of reasoning behind simple recommendations like “sit less and sleep more.”
 We all sit too long.
 We all stay up too late.
 This is almost an unavoidable part of modern life.
-Knowing how (and why) to fight back against this conglomerate of unhealthy habits, is key.
+But knowing how and why to fight back against this conglomerate of unhealthy habits is key.
 Our habits determine who we are and who we become.
-If you don’t start now, you likely never will.
+If you don’t start now, you’ll likely never will.

-Do you have questions about sitting or sleeping?
-How much do you sit and sleep per day?
+Do you have questions about why you should sit less and sleep more?
 Let us know in the comments!